Our Ambition

 Burphy has a wealth of experience of working with young men like Switchback’s Trainees.
 In his role as Research Manager and Director of ClearView Research (CVR), Burphy has worked on projects to include the voices of underrepresented groups in high-level decision-making.
 Outside of CVR he is part of a project called My Brother’s Keeper which mentors men that are serving long or life sentences to inspire hope and change.

-Olivia Gillan-Bower has spent most of her career in strategy consulting, notably at PwC where she was a Partner specialising in the retail/leisure/consumer sectors.
-She is now focused on the not for profit sector, acting as a Trustee for Little Village and the Mark Anthony Trust as well as volunteering as an Interview Coach at Smart Works.
+Olivia Gillan has spent most of her career in strategy consulting, notably at PwC where she was a Partner specialising in the retail/leisure/consumer sectors.
+She is now focused on the not for profit sector, acting as Chair for Little Village, serving on the Grants Committee of charity funder Impact 100 and recently joining the board of Rosa.
+She was previously on the board of the Mark Anthony Trust and an Interview Coach at Smart Works.
 She also serves as a Magistrate in London.

 After graduating with a degree in Food Science, Gillian went on to spend most of her career from 1984 to 2009 in the investment banking industry at JP Morgan and Credit Suisse.
 She worked in a variety of finance roles, including as a Financial Controller and as a regulatory specialist.
 Prior to joining the Switchback Trustee board, she spent 10 years as Treasurer of a small, community based charity on the Isle of Dogs.
 She is also a serving Magistrate in East London.